helmedeiros/blog/content/en/posts/2011-11-15-nunca-e-tarde-convertido-do-bash-para-zsh.md

 layout: post
 date: 2011-11-15 20:23:19+00:00
 categories:
   - Technology
   - Events
 tags:
   - bash
   - oh-my-zsh
   - shell
   - zsh
   - terminal
   - productivity
-subtitle: Software development concepts and practices
+subtitle: Transform your terminal experience from Bash to ZSH—discover command correction, smart auto-completion, and oh-my-zsh magic that turns your shell into a productivity powerhouse
 ---

 ## A New Era in the Terminal